RiwanC/SpecEdit/Readme.md

 -	Rendering with mathematical notations;
 -	Although graphical, an underlying plain text support for interoperability (in the form of a paste handler, text generators and a custom persistence model).

+An illustration of the rendering of a TLA+ specification in SpecEdit is provided in [example.md](example.md).

 How to build a standalone 'SpecEdit' IDE for your OS ?

 1) Download the full git repository SpecEdit-master.